OPEnSLab-OSU/Loom/LOOM_library/ReadMe.md

 Any options for custom additions to the library should be added only to the configuration file.

 The config.h file needs to be included before the library itself, so that the configuration can be used to define the necessary subset of the library.

-## Configuration File Generation Script

-Work is currently be done on implementing a script that will build the config.h file from the command line, taking the options as arguments.
-A corresponding Max interface will be made to provide a GUI to these options.
-The interface will pair with the one to subsequently build and upload code to devices.

 ## API